-An extremity x-ray is an image of the hands, wrist, feet, or all of these areas.
-The term "extremity" often refers to a human hand or foot.
+An extremity x-ray is an image of the hands, wrist, feet, ankle, leg, thigh, forearm humerus or upper arm, hip, shoulder or all of these areas.
+The term "extremity" often refers to a human limb.

 The test is done in a hospital radiology department or in the health care provider's office by an x-ray technologist.